 Folks, we are just two days away from posting the last recipe in the series and finishing up Lord Byron’s 24 Cookies of Christmas!
-Today’s recipe marks day 22.
+But, first, today’s recipe marks day 22 and we are breaking out the sprinkles for these Christmas Funfetti Cookies!
 Have you been following along since Day 1?
 Or did you join in somewhere along the way?
 Either way, I’m glad to have you here right now!

 Those stores always have something new and guess what!?
 Sprinkles just happens to be one of those things.
 John.e seems to be the one who has a keen eye for things like that.
 I tend to look right past them.
 The sprinkles you see on these Christmas Funfetti Cookies is the result of his looking to the back of the shelf.
 I missed them completely when I looked.